Leasing a car can seem like a very attractive option when you see all the ads the car companies put out with the low lease payment front and center.

 I can hear you now, “I can’t do that!
 Cars are expensive!
 I don’t have that kind of money!” and a million other excuses.
 But it CAN be done, and it’s not that hard to do, you just have to commit yourself to thinking and acting a little differently, and be willing to go through the process.
 If you can pay a car payment month after month, you can pay cash as well.

-We got our cars paid off several years ago, and since then Angie and I have paid cash for
+Angie and I got our cars paid off several years ago, and since then we have paid cash for

 two three cars.
 We bought a nice, used Infiniti for my wife a few years ago after driving her financed car for 250,000 miles while saving our money.